TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 40/Psalms 40.3.md

 ---

-And he hath put a new song in my mouth, even praise unto our God: Many shall see it, and fear, And shall trust in Jehovah.
+He has put a new song in my mouth, even praise to our God.
+Many shall see it, and fear, and shall trust in Yahweh.